City League Champions

 (Third through tenth place: Andrea Cambern; Whitney Hackman; Christina Heaton; Amy Basista, Brittany Johnson, Taylor Jones, Nicole Krauter, Alexis Wiley all tied.)

-SOUTH BEND, IN: DENISE ELLISON.
+SOUTH BEND, IN: MONICA ROBINSON.

 This college sophomore tennis player arrived at Notre Dame via Oman and central California.
 Her somewhat daring sidepart led most of the way, then held on to defeat Sarah Platt 7-5 in the finals (58%) - and won praise from voters for "color, thickness and softness."